EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Experiments

 We study how the mixing ratio between real and generated data affects policy performance, while keeping the total amount of training data and the number of training steps fixed across all mixing ratios for a given task.
-Results in Figure~\ref{fig:data-mix-ratio} reveal two key insights.
+During training, each training sample is drawn from $D_G$ with probability $\alpha$ and from $D_R$ otherwise, where $\alpha$ serves as the data mixing ratio~\cite{wei2025empirical}.

 As shown in Figure~\ref{fig:data-mix-ratio}, performance improves significantly when generated data is introduced, peaking at a 50\% mixing ratio.
-This balanced mix achieves optimal generalization, particularly on appearance-sensitive tasks like \texttt{Fold Cloth}, where success rate jumps from 10\% (0\% generated data) to 65\%.
+This balanced mix achieves optimal generalization, particularly on appearance-sensitive tasks like \texttt{Fold Clothes}, where success rate jumps from 10\% (real data only) to 65\%.
 Beyond 50\%, performance plateaus: increasing the proportion of generated data to 75\% or 90\% yields no further gain in average success rate and slightly reduces consistency.
-Notably, at 90\% generated data, the \texttt{Throw Bottle} task exhibits a drop in success rate (from 50\% to 45\%), suggesting that excessive reliance on generated data may propagate subtle visual or dynamic inaccuracies that harm performance in fast, precision-critical tasks.
+Notably, at 90\% generated data, the \texttt{Throw Bottle} task exhibits a drop in success rate.
+This suggests that excessive reliance on generated data may propagate subtle visual or dynamic inaccuracies that harm performance in fast, precision-critical tasks.
+This result also highlights the need for the video quality filter in our \textit{EMMA} framework to remove visually or physically unrealistic demonstrations.

-\subsubsection{Ablation Study on AdaMix training framework}
+\subsubsection{Ablation study on \textit{AdaMix} training framework.}

-\textbf{Implementation Details.} To evaluate the effectiveness of the \textit{AdaMix} training strategy in improving real-world policy performance, we conduct a controlled incremental training experiment.
-Both methods are trained for the same number of steps on each task, using an identical dataset comprising real-world demonstrations and generated videos.
+To evaluate the effectiveness of the \textit{AdaMix} training strategy in improving real-world policy performance, we conduct a controlled incremental training experiment.
+Both methods are trained for the same number of steps on each task, using an identical dataset comprising real data and generated data.
 The training process begins with the same initialization: all samples that pass the video quality filter are assigned equal initial weights, while low-quality samples are assigned zero weight and excluded from training.
-The key difference lies in how sampling weights evolve during training.
-In the FixMix baseline, sampling weights remain constant throughout training, implementing uniform sampling over the retained data.
-In \textit{AdaMix}, after half of the training steps, sampling weights are dynamically updated based on trajectory performance scores, up-weighting challenging and informative samples.
+8\% of the \texttt{Fold Clothes} data and 5\% each of the \texttt{Clean Desk} and \texttt{Throw Bottle} data are filtered out as low-quality.
+The key difference lies in whether sampling weights are adapted during training.